evanrobinson2/luna2-app/project-luna.md

     bot_localpart: str,
     room_id: str,
     config: Dict[str, Any] | None = None,
-    message_history_length: int = 10
+    message_history_length: int = 20
 ) -> List[Dict[str, str]]:
     """
     Builds a GPT-style conversation array for `bot_localpart` in `room_id`.
     Steps:
-      1) Load the system prompt from personalities (if missing, fallback).
+      1) Load the base system prompt from personalities (if missing, fallback).
+      2) Append any 'luna_context_appendix' param (if set) to the system prompt.
-      2) Retrieve up to N messages from bot_messages_store for that bot + room.
+      3) Retrieve up to N (default=20) messages from bot_messages_store for that bot + room.
+         *We skip any that start with '!' (command messages).*
-      3) Convert them to GPT roles: "assistant" if from the bot, "user" otherwise.
+      4) Convert them to GPT roles: "assistant" if from the bot, "user" otherwise.
-      4) Return a list of dicts e.g.:
+      5) Return a list of dicts e.g.:
          [
            {"role": "system", "content": "System instructions..."},
-           {"role": "user",   "content": "User said..."},
+           {"role": "user", "content": "..."},
-           {"role": "assistant", "content": "Bot replied..."}
+           {"role": "assistant", "content": "..."}
          ]
-    With extra-verbose logging so you can see precisely how the context is built.
     """

     logger.info("[build_context] Called for bot_localpart=%r, room_id=%r", bot_localpart, room_id)